 Initially, a single, partially fusion-crusted stone weighing 312 g was found in the Northwest Africa desert and purchased through a Moroccan dealer by A. and G. Hupé.
 The total weight of this material was recorded at 934 g.
-This meteorite was designated NWA 1877 and classified at the University of Washington in Seattle (A. Irving and S. Kuehner) (see MB #88).
+This meteorite was designated NWA 1877 and classified at the University of Washington in Seattle (A. Irving and S. Kuehner; see MetBull #88).
 A second, larger stone, weighing 642.3 g, was subsequently recovered and purchased through a Moroccan dealer by N. Oakes.
-This mass, designated NWA 2115, was analyzed at Northern Arizona University (T. Bunch and J. Wittke) and determined to be likely paired with NWA 1877 (see MB #95).
-This olivine diogenite has been weakly shocked to stage S3 and moderately weathered to grade W2.
-Additional likely paired fragments have been assigned the names NWA 2286 and NWA 2629 (see MB #89).
+This mass, designated NWA 2115, was analyzed at Northern Arizona University (T. Bunch and J. Wittke) and determined to be likely paired with NWA 1877 (see MetBull 95).
+The meteorite is moderately weathered to grade W2 and shows features of being weakly shocked to stage S3, with some portions (NWA 1877; Fagan et al., 2019) showing evidence of brecciation.
+Additional likely paired fragments have been assigned the names NWA 2286 and NWA 2629 (see MetBull 89).

-Northwest Africa 2115 contains ~47 vol% olivine with no plagioclase observed, and it has very Cr-rich chromite.
-Each of these features suggest that NWA 2115 formed at great depth.
-The higher olivine abundance observed in some of the other olivine diogenites suggests that they were formed in strata at even greater depth, with the features of NWA 5480 possibly indicating an origin as a mantle residue.
-However, due to the minor and trace element overlaps observed among the diogenite types, they may in fact form a continuum of orthopyroxene accumulation within a fractionated magma ocean or layered intrusion emplaced into the crust.
-They may represent distinct magma sources rather than each of the olivine diogenites originating in a separate mantle setting (Shearer et al., 2007; 2010).
+A study of the paired meteorite NWA 1877 conducted by Irving et al. (2005, #2188) revealed that it contains ~47 vol% olivine with no plagioclase observed, and that it has a very Cr-rich chromite.
+Each of these features suggests that NWA 1877 (=NWA 2115) formed at great depth.
+The higher olivine abundance observed in some of the other olivine diogenites suggests that they formed in strata at even greater depth, with the features of NWA 5480 possibly indicating an origin as a mantle residue.
+However, due to the minor and trace element overlaps observed among the diogenite types, they each might in fact form a continuum of orthopyroxene accumulation within a fractionated magma ocean or layered intrusion emplaced into the crust.
+Alternatively, they could represent distinct parental magma sources (Shearer et al., 2007; 2010).